hi-patel/hi-patel/README.md

 # 🔭 Currently building

 **ArtisanUX** - A custom UI library with pre-defined layouts and advanced features so developers can focus on content.
-I am currently designing a new user experience where an **AI agent is the primary mode of interaction** without sacrificing manual workflows.
+I am currently designing a new copilot experience where an AI agent is the primary mode of interaction **without sacrificing manual workflows**.

 **AI Development Agency** - A coordinated team of specialized AI agents that automate development like a formal tech org: a coordinator delegates to specialty subagents and loops in the developer for feedback along the way.
 The goal is an experience where the developer feels like the **leader of a robust team**, not a solo prompt engineer.